Skip to content

 Publishers

-Publishers are commonly specialized services where application owners have full control of the publication and messaging logic.
-To do so, the services would trigger HTTP requests to the publication endpoint using a valid authorization token.
+When using the HTTP publish endpoint, distributed services would trigger HTTP requests to the publication endpoint using a valid authorization token.
 For a token to be valid, it is required to be verifiable using the application adminKey configuration.

-Upon successful operation, these messages can then be received by subscribers who have subscribed to that same topic.
+Upon successful operation, broadcasted topic messages can be received by subscribers who have subscribed to the same topic.

 ws.on('message', (event) => {